emurrug/VideoGameBaby/README.md

 Emma's notes!
-(Updated 10.14.2020)
+(Updated 10.22.2020)

 *****************************
 ***Point of "Virtual Baby"***
 *****************************
-Virtual baby was designed as a way to tap into how parenthood changes perception of threat in the world.
-It was a way to threaten infants and see how parents perceive those threats, without endangering or stressing anybody too much.
-In the game, subs will see a crawling infant near an active road with cars.
+Virtual baby was designed as a way to tap into how parenthood changes perception of threat in the environment.
+It was a way to threaten infants and see how parents perceive those threats (without endangering or stressing anybody too much).
+In the game, subjects will see a crawling infant near an active road with cars.
 The goal of parents is twofold:

 1. make sure their infant doesn't get hit